INTERACTIVE WORLD PRODUCTION MAP

 WHERE IS OIL PRODUCED?

 Although total U.S. crude oil production generally declined between 1985 and 2008, annual production increased from 2009 to 2015.
+Production declined slightly in 2016 and increased in 2017 and in 2018, reaching the highest amount on record in 2018.
 More cost-effective drilling technology helped to boost production, especially in Texas, North Dakota, Oklahoma, New Mexico, and Colorado.

 The United States Produces Most Of The Petroleum It Uses

-Share Of Imports From OPEC Has Declined, While Share Of Imports From Canada Has Increased
+Share Of Imports From OPEC And Persian Gulf countries Has Declined, While Share Of Imports From Canada Has Increased

 EIA Projects Rise In U.S. Crude Oil And Other Liquid Fuels Production Beyond 2017

 The U.S. Energy Information Administration projects that U.S. petroleum and other liquid fuels production, which in addition to crude oil and condensate production includes natural gas plant liquids derived from natural gas processing as well as biofuels and volume gain at refineries, is projected to grow from… Learn more>>